DD-DeCaF/metanetx/README.md

 ### Source files

-The MetaNetX source files are stored in DD-DeCaF's google cloud storage retrieved on startup.
-They're not stored in the repo as they're too large, and we're not downloading them directly from metanetx.org because 1) our deployments should not depend on the availability on the metanetx.org service, and 2) to avoid compatibility issues if the source file format is updated.

-To speed up source file reads during development, download them into the `data/` folder and set `LOCAL_METANETX_DATA=1` in your `.env`.
+The MetaNetX source files are stored in `data/`.

 Reaction names are not part of MetaNetX, but collected manually by running ./scripts/generate_reaction_names.py`.
 Note that the script takes several hours